iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 Then the policy gradient is computed using the noisy advantage values $A^{\pi}_i$ calculated with the noisy value function $V_i(s)$.
 This noise regularization prevents policies from overfitting to biased estimated gradients, improving stability.

-MAPPO is often regarded as the simplest yet most potent algorithm due to its use of global information to boost the training efficiency of a centralized critic.
-While Independent Proximal Policy Optimization (IPPO) employs local information to train independent critics.
-In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
-Our conclusions are: **IPPO with global information is all you need**.

 ## Enviroments

 We use StarCraft Multi-Agent Challenge (SMAC) as our benchmark, SMAC uses the real-time strategy game StarCraft as its environment.
 In SMAC, each agent controls a unit in the game (e.g. marines, medics, zealots).
 The agents need to learn to work together as a team to defeat the enemy units, which are controlled by the built-in StarCraft AI.

 Some key aspects of SMAC:

-Complex partially observable Markov game environment, with challenges like sparse rewards, imperfect information, micro control, etc.
+1. Complex partially observable Markov game environment, with challenges like sparse rewards, imperfect information, micro control, etc.
-Designed specifically to test multi-agent collaboration and coordination.
+2. Designed specifically to test multi-agent collaboration and coordination.
-Maps of different difficulties and complexities to evaluate performance.
+3. Maps of different difficulties and complexities to evaluate performance.

 ## Code-level Analysis

+In order to thoroughly investigate the actual changes from PPO to MAPPO and Noisy-MAPPO, we delved deeply into their differences at the code level.

 **Independent PPO (IPPO)**

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1144)

-IPPO uses the `get_obs_agent` function to obtain the environmental information of other agents that each agent can see.
+For the input of the policy function and value function, IPPO uses the `get_obs_agent` function to obtain the environmental information of other agents that each agent can see.
 The core code here is
 `dist < sight_range`.

 {% highlight python %}